Or scroll down to read more about how a Ground Source Heat Pump works …

 To produce meaningful figures and usage estimates, we use geographical weather data specific to your location.
 We also assess your property via approved heat loss calculations, considering the specifics of your building such as the number of external walls and the level of insulation currently installed.

-One of the major benefits of option for a renewable source such as a heat pump is that the financial benefit extends long beyond the duration of the Renewable Heat Incentive.
+One of the major benefits of opting for a renewable source such as a heat pump is that the financial benefit extends long beyond the duration of the Renewable Heat Incentive.
 A well-maintained heat pump is expected to have a lifetime of up to 20 years when installed and serviced properly by a leading renewables installer such as Cotswold Energy Group.

 Research suggests that traditional fossil fuel boilers (such as gas and oil) have an average lifespan of 12 years, meaning that in the lifetime of your new renewable heat pump you will benefit from: